 Once the report has finished running, it will look like this:

-cd (combining folder name)
+cd (connecting folder name)

 Copy * (combining file name).csv

-When it asks what you want to copy, type ‘all’
+When it asks what you want to copy, type ‘all.’

-When the file is opened it should look like this:
+When the file is opened, it should look like this:

 How to analyze the data

 We now have several options.
-The easiest is to merge the CSV into URL Profiler (using this guide here – ensure you add HTTP to all the URLs first, otherwise it won’t pick them up as links) which will allow us to see details such as site type, IP address (which can help greatly in segmenting competitor links by type and also help in the uncovering of blog/spam networks all hosted on similar IP address or nameservers, for example) and metrics such as SEMrush and Moz metrics for additional qualification of potential prospects.
+The easiest is to merge the CSV into URL Profiler (using this guide here – ensure you add HTTP to all the URLs first; otherwise, it won’t pick them up as links), which will allow us to see details such as site type, IP address (which can help greatly in segmenting competitor links by type and also help in the uncovering of blog/spam networks all hosted on similar IP address or nameservers, for example) and metrics such as SEMrush and Moz metrics for additional qualification of potential prospects.

 There are several image galleries as well:

-Once we’ve secured some quick win prospects and gathered more of an idea of the linking landscape, we can start to plan a link building campaign more effectively.
+Once we’ve secured some quick win prospects and gathered more of an idea of the linking landscape, we can start to plan a link-building campaign more effectively.

-Ben writes about Internet Marketing, on-page and off page SEO for Agency51, an E-commerce and Digital Marketing Agency based in York in the UK.
+Ben writes about Internet Marketing, on-page and off-page SEO for Agency51, an E-commerce and Digital Marketing Agency based in York in the UK.
 His favorite topics usually revolve around using toolsets to achieve goals, whether